 Also include the following credit line on each page where the work occurs:

-"From The Book of Blessings: New Jewish Prayers for Daily Life, the Sabbath, and the New Moon Festival by Marcia Falk."
+"From The Book of Blessings: New Jewish Prayers for Daily Life, the Sabbath, and the New Moon Festival and/or The Days Between: Blessings, Poems, and Directions of the Heart for the Jewish High Holiday Season by Marcia Falk."

-4. Please have at least one copy of The Book of Blessings available at your service for people to see.
+4. Please have at least a few copies of The Book of Blessings and The Days Between available at your service for people to see.

-5. Please send a copy of your handout to Sue Trowbridge, P.O.
+5. Please send a copy of your booklet, prayer book, or handout, when it is printed, to Sue Trowbridge, P.O.
 Box 6031, Alameda, CA 94501.
 In addition, if you wish to make a donation for the use of these blessings, it will help support the creation of more liturgy and will, of course, be greatly appreciated.
 Checks may be made out to Marcia Falk and sent to Sue Trowbridge.

 If at some point you find that you are using these excerpts on an ongoing basis, please reconsider purchasing multiple copies of the book.
 Keep in mind that only if the book is purchased will it be kept in print and continue to be available to all.
 Many thanks for your interest in my work.

 Editors who wish to reprint excerpts from Marcia Falk's writings in journals, anthologies, and other books (including prayer books) should e-mail their requests.
 Include in your request the title of the anthology or book, author or editor's name, publisher, projected date of publication, size of the edition, price, and any other relevant information.
 Please attach a copy of the text you are seeking permission to use.

 Please send e-mail with as much information as you have concerning your project.